 1. How many valid complaints does the company have which are searchable on the world-wide-web?
 Check out the company's online reputation with some research.

-The consumer is WARNED to FULLY check out the company's record by Googling the company, and searching for valid customer feedback, which is not always easy to discern.
-Unfortunately, many agencies are no longer the best sources for consumer information.
-It seems that some BBB companies have numerous complaints filed against them in a 36 month reporting period (or 'resolved' complaints which do NOT indicate the customer was truly 'satisfied') yet these companies somehow are able to maintain their A+ rating!
+Although we are no longer an accredited member of the BBB (due to the high annual dues required), we hold an A+ rating with no complaints filed in the past three years, and have only positive reviews.
+Additional good news for our customers is, since we do not pay expensive, annual membership dues to the BBB, we can better control the costs of operating a small business, SAVINGS that are ultimately passed along to you, the customer.
+Some BBB companies have numerous complaints filed against them in a 36 month reporting period (or 'resolved' complaints which do NOT indicate the customer was truly 'satisfied') yet these companies somehow are able to maintain their A+ rating!
 Bottom line = more than a few complaints in a three-year period should be a RED FLAG!
 Concerned?
 You should be.
 Click on the 'HELP' icon for info on who to AVOID sending your watch to:

 2. Is the website monitored by a third party entity for hacker intrusion?
 Is every page of the website that involves the transmission of sensitive customer information secure-server hosted (https), utilizing a corporate, high-assurance SSL for the electronic transmission of ANY personal or credit-card information, and is the privacy of your personal information protected?

 A corporate, high-assurance Secure Site License (SSL) for a web site requires that the business be licensed to practice in a particular county (actual physical and verifiable location) and that the company has filed the appropriate legal documents to do business.
 This is verified by the SSL issuer.
 It takes time, money and legitimacy to do this.
 If the web site is not an "https" type, it is NOT a secure site, and any information you send the company is subject to identity theft!
-At BfW, both our "Ask the Watchmaker" inquiry form and our shopping cart are independently secure server licensed for your privacy and protection, have been previously certified by McAfee Secure to be "hacker safe," AND are independently audited by TRUSTe for your privacy protection.
+At BfW, our "Ask the Watchmaker" inquiry form is independently secure server licensed for your privacy and protection, has been previously certified by McAfee Secure to be "hacker safe," AND was independently audited by TRUSTe for your privacy protection.
 Our company has also been externally reviewed by an independent, third-party privacy verification service, 'TRUSTe,' to insure that your private information is kept PRIVATE.

 Feel free to think.